humanestandards/home/content/play/fair-play-powers.md

 *   Although the majority of the Stars are based on the 5-fold anatomy of the Human Hand, one of them is based on the 6-Freedoms of Movement in Space (Upwards, Downwards, etc.).
 The extra 6th Dimension represents the Environment of the Model and its whole Ecosystem.

-For a more Detailed Exploration on our Standard Humane Powers, you may visit our Playbook for Beginners through the following Link:
+For a more Detailed Exploration on our Standard Fair-Play Powers, you may visit our Playbook for Beginners through the following Link:

 [coda.io/@humanestandards/playbook](https://coda.io/@humanestandards/playbook)